NullCascade/TES3Merge/readme.md

 Extract the TES3Merge folder into the Morrowind installation directory.
 It can work outside this directory, but when managing multiple installs, it will always look to the parent directory first to find Morrowind.

 Simply run TES3Merge.exe, then activate the new Merged Objects.esp file.

+**Note: At this time, TES3Merge only supports English content files.**

 ## Further Details